Learning Design

 Digital LEAD (Learning Experience & Active Design) Lab

 Still have questions?
 Then contact our Digital LEAD Lab!
-We are constantly developing our learning designs in cooperation with our teachers and you, our students!
+We are constantly developing our learning designs in cooperation with our teaching teams and you, our students!

 lead-lab@utn.de